guopenglieco/guopenglieco.github.io/_pages/about.md

 ---
 Welcome to my homepage!

-I am a third-year phd student in Huazhong University of Science and Technology.
+I am a PhD candidate at Huazhong University of Science and Technology.

 My research interests include digital economics and network economics.

-Especially, I want to use game theory to investigate how strategic substitutes between agents' actions shapes some interesting phenomenons.
 You can reach me at: guopengli@hust.edu.cn

 # Working Papers